 I use the free plan from Zoho for LampApps because I can manage any problems and I do not rely on my email for my income.
 If my livelihood depended on getting and keeping customers, I would be happy to spend $5 a month on G Suite.
 If I had a larger business and needed many email accounts, but not the collaboration tools G Suite offers, I would be looking at setting up a Rackspace account.

 For any email service you choose you will need to point your domain name to the email service using DNS.
 If you have followed this series of articles, and used Amazon S3 for hosting your website, you know that your DNS is setup using Route 53 at Amazon.
 This is required for S3 to work as your website host.
 So, regardless of where your Domain Name is registered (even if at Google Domains) you must add MX records at Route 53 to point to G Suite, or any other email service you choose.

-If you have chosen G Suite, Google offers help for showing you how to do this.
+If you have chosen Workspace, Google offers help for showing you how to do this.
 Please visit their support site for instructions specific to your DNS provider.
 Click here for Amazon Route 53 specific instructions.

 Here is Rackspace’s support article for setting up MX records.

 I would love to hear from you.
 Please leave your comments below.
 You can also share this post on Facebook and Twitter.